Lior-Lebovich/SpatiotempDM/README.md

 Data
 -------------------
-All data required to reproduce our results are available in the SpatiotempDM/datafiles folder, with raw data available in the SpatiotempDM/datafiles/rawdata folder.
+All data required to reproduce our results are available in the SpatiotempDM/datafiles folder in the Zenodo repository: https://doi.org/10.5281/zenodo.13352340, with raw data available in the SpatiotempDM/datafiles/rawdata folder.

 Analysis
 -------------------